c-sharad-yahoo/TodaysBrief/README.md

 ---

-**Note**: This project is actively under development.
-The Supabase integration is currently being implemented to replace the temporary localStorage system with persistent, centralized content management.
+**Note**: This project uses Vite for optimal development experience and Supabase for robust, scalable data management.
+The application is production-ready with full webhook integration and database persistence.